COVID 19 Update

-Banff Lodging Company recognizes that the July 1st easing of COVID-19 restrictions will be met with different levels of acceptance among our guests, employees and residents.
+Banff Lodging Company recognizes that COVID-19 restrictions will be met with different levels of acceptance among our guests, employees and residents.
 We are prepared to respond to guest needs and levels of comfort as required, while continuing to follow provincial guidelines.

-Banff hotels are open for reservations and ready to welcome visitors!
+Banff hotels are open for reservations and welcoming visitors!

 Spas are open for treatment bookings.

 New restrictions will take time to navigate and implement for different businesses and providers.